 (20-30)% increased Energy Shield Recovery Rate while affected by Discipline - extra leech (it increases the leech cap!) is very useful against bosses.

 If you can find a jewel with more than one of these mods, it's awesome.
 However, such a jewel can cost more than the rest of the gear combined, and it's not really necessary for anything.

 Note: Watcher's Eye is optional!
-It's not required for the build to function, but VERY nice to have.
+It's not required for the build to function, just VERY nice to have.